Olisajioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 I wrote a scripr that gives owner no permission, group no permission but grants other users permission IWROTE A SCRIPT THAT SETS THE MODE OF A FILE
-I wrote a script that sets the mode of the file hello as same as olleh's mode
+I wrote a script that sets the mode of the file hello as same as olleh's mode I created a script that execute permission to all directories